 Kesvani will be speaking about his adventures in the digital lives of Muslims, and in conversation with Elizabeth Oldfield exploring what this means for faith more broadly.

 The most important group in the world will, very soon, be the 300 million Chinese millennials.
 How do they think?
 How do they view the West and what future do they imagine for China, imminently the world’s biggest economy?

-Ever since the 1918 Spanish influenza pandemic, scientists have dreamed of preventing catastrophic outbreaks of infectious disease.
-Yet, despite a century of medical progress, viral and bacterial disasters continue to take us by surprise, inciting panic and dominating news cycles.
+In 1918 the Spanish influenza pandemic claimed the lives of up to 100 million people – as much as five percent of the world’s population.
+Ever since, scientists have dreamed of preventing catastrophic outbreaks of infectious disease.
+Yet, despite a century of medical progress, viral and bacterial disasters continue to take us by surprise, incitingaaa